thumphries/bear-traps-talk/talk.md

 error lets us attach a string, but otherwise just typechecks wherever you put it and blows your program up at runtime.

+You don't really know which part of your program called it.

+The teams I've been on have been dogmatic about **keeping partial functions out of production code.**

 ---

 # Partial function JIRA